Skip to content ↓

 Why?

+Creative play allows young children the freedom to be able to explore their thoughts and feelings and come up with new and original ideas.
 We want to foster a love of art and creativity in our children.
-We want children to learn to express their own ideas using their curiosity and imagination.
+We want children to learn to express their own ideas and express themselves using their curiosity and imagination.

-Group Times will be planned to introduce specific skills and materials.
-Children are shown where they can access the creative resources, how to use the tools such as paint brushes and glue and the collage materials, children will be able to experiment freely with the range of resources, sometimes using one type of medium and other times layering their painting with collage materials and pastel colours.
-There is no need for a planned end outcome, rather an opportunity to experiment and learn what everything does, how it feels and how it can all work together to produce a piece of art.
+Group times will be planned to introduce specific skills and materials.
+Children are shown where they access the creative resources and how to use them.
+Children will be able to experiment freely with the range of resources, There is no need for a planned end outcome, rather an opportunity to experiment and learn what everything does, how it feels and how it can all work together to produce a piece of art.

 Component

-Access resources in the Creative Area to produce a piece of art with adult support.
+Access resources in the Creative Areas to produce a piece of art with adult support.

 Component